mesosphere/d2iq-engineering-blog/content/posts/azure-windows-worker/index.md

 export AZURE_CLIENT_ID_B64="$(echo -n "$AZURE_CLIENT_ID" | base64 | tr -d '\n')"
 export AZURE_CLIENT_SECRET_B64="$(echo -n "$AZURE_CLIENT_SECRET" | base64 | tr -d '\n')"
 ````
-This environment variables includes your Azure credentials to communicate with the Azure api. please fill in your client id, tenant id, client secret and subscription id. the last 4 variables convert your input to Base64 encodes strings which are handed over to DKP in the next steps.
+This environment variables includes your Azure credentials to communicate with the Azure api.
+P lease fill in your `client id`, `tenant id`, `client secret` and `subscription id`.
+The last 4 variables convert your input to Base64 encoded strings which will be handed over to DKP in the next steps.

 Now you need to define your base cluster:
 ````